cmarinos/ceros-ski/README.md

 * Added a fixed dashboard in the top right corner for the scores and a live player's score while he plays.
 * Added a favicon.
 * Provide a way to pause and resume the game (game can be paused/resumed with the space button).
+* Skier gets faster as the game progresses.

 Devops actions: